angegar/angegar.github.io/slidedecks/kubernetes-overview/README.md

 ![bg left w:100%](https://angegar.github.io/Kubernetes/kubernetes-overview/img/persistentvolume.png)

 - Piece of storage
-- Privisionned by the administrator or dynamically provisionned
+- Provisioned by the administrator or dynamically provisioned
 - Lifecycle independent of the pod

 ---